THINGS SECRET AND THINGS REVEALED

 Christians often ask, “How can I know the will of God of my life?”
 The Bible says that God has a hidden will and a revealed will.
 “The secret things belong to the Lord our God, but the things that are revealed belong to us and to our children forever, that we may do all the words of this law” (Deut.
 29:29).

-God’s hidden will is His decretive will, which refers to the fact that He sovereignly has decreed (planned) whatsoever comes to pass.
-What God has decreed will most certainly happen.
-The only way we are going to know the hidden will of God for today is to wait until tomorrow and look back on the past and know that whatever happened in the past is the outworking of the hidden will of God.
-In other words, we only know God’s hidden will after the fact.
+God’s hidden will is His decretive will, which refers to the fact that God sovereignly has decreed (planned) whatsoever comes to pass.
+For example, those who crucified Jesus did whatever God’s “purpose determined before to be done” (Acts 4:28; cf. 2:33).
+The “only way you are going to know the hidden will of God for you today is to wait until tomorrow, and look back on the past and know that whatever happened in the past is the outworking of the hidden will of God.
+In other words, we only know God’s hidden will after the fact.”

-Be encouraged, we cannot miss God’s decretive will for our lives!
-God will lead us and direct our paths (Proverbs 3:5-6).
+Be encouraged; “you cannot be outside the decretive will of God.”
+The Bible says that God will lead us and direct our paths (Prov.
+3:5-6).

 [Adapted from chapter 14 of Everyone’s a Theologian by R.C.
 Sproul]